Berlin’s Iconic Landmarks: How Have They Evolved Over Time?

 East Side Gallery

-The Berlin Wall separated East and West Berlin for almost three decades.
-Today, the East Side Gallery stands as a testament to the reunification of the city and the emotions experienced during that time.
+It is a fairly public matter in that the Berlin Wall divided East and West Berlin for nearly thirty years.
+Today the place where is located East Side Gallery reflects the reunification of the city and the feelings that people had during this time.

 Conclusion